 Focus on eating healthily and storing food in easier to recycle cardboard or more durable fabrics and meshes.
 This will stop literal tons of plastic from working its way into the ecosystem.

-We know there aren’t always easy to access recycling bins in the wilderness, but this doesn’t mean you should throw your paper and cardboard away.
+We know it is not always easy to access recycling bins in the wilderness, but this doesn’t mean you should throw your paper and cardboard away.

 First, limit the amount of waste you bring with you while overlanding.
 Then keep a separate bin or container where you can store recyclables until you reach a town with proper recycling facilities.